jrdegbe/thamesthrive-api/docs/trouble/index.md

 in document with id '052df0ed-e719-457c-9de1-3b197c44b44e'.
 Preview of field's value: 'consent-type'"
 ```

 Why this happens and how to solve it.
-It happens when the type of data that is already in Tracardi is conflicting with
+It happens when the type of data that is already in ThamesThrive is conflicting with
 data that's being sent to be saved.

 For example.
 Consider to following scenario.
 You have saved age as an integer number for example: 34, 25, 15, 67.
 It is
 saved in properties.age.
 You 100 documents that are saved this way.
 You can easily search for anyone underage 21.
 But
 now someone wants to send an age as a string e.g. "21 years old".
 This type of data is conflicting with existing data so
-Tracardi will raise the error.
+ThamesThrive will raise the error.

 ```
 Could not save event.
 Error: 1 document(s) failed to index. - failed to parse field [properties.age] of type [string]